Papperi/Ultimate_FF_IX_Rope_Jumper/README.md

-# FF9 Jump Rope Jumper 🎮🏆
+# Ultimate FF9 Jump Rope Jumper 🎮🏆

 Welcome to the definitive solution for the Final Fantasy IX Jump Rope minigame!
 This tool makes mastering the jump rope challenge an absolute breeze! 😎✨